The online property bidding process explained

 During the bidding process

 Once you have placed your bid, you will be notified via email.
-When counter-bidding on a property you must increase by a minimum of £500 on the previous bid.
+As for all subsequent bids.(When counter-bidding on a property you must increase by a minimum of £500 on the previous bid)

 After bidding has ended

-Once this has been signed and the payment has been confirmed, Memorandums of Sale will be issued to the buyer, the buyer’s solicitor, the vendor and the vendor’s solicitor.
-The seller’s solicitor will then issue a draft contract to the buyer’s solicitor.
-When this is received, the 42 days in which to complete the purchase begins.
+Only once this has been returned and the payment has been confirmed, is the property secured and removed from the market.
+Memorandums of Sale will be issued to yourself, your solicitor, the vendor and the vendor’s solicitor by the estate agents.
+The seller’s solicitor will then issue a draft contract to your solicitor.
+When this is received, the 42 days in which to complete your purchase for the property will begin.